gioelecrispo/gioelecrispo.github.io/content/blog/making-an-app-with-kivy.md

 <br/>

 ## Kivy's Pros and Cons
-For what we've done and how we've done it, we can say **Kivy is a great framework**, although it's still immature.
+For what we have done and how we have done it, we can say **Kivy is a great framework**, although it is still immature.
 In this section, we want to focus on its advantages and disadvantages based on what our needs were.
 We reiterate that we have developed a simple game, and the difficulties / facilities we have found using this tool may not apply to other people developing different apps.